 This motherboard supports PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
-Refer to the figure below for the location of the slot.
+Refer to the figure below for the location of the slots.

-2.5.6 PCI Express 2.0 x16 slots
+2.5.6 PCI Express 2.0 x16 slot